 I personally started adopting the real food initiative a few years ago but recently, thanks to bugs in my organic food, I became aware of a shortfall on my part.Keep Reading

 For the last few years, we’ve gone around the table and asked each other questions from my childhood dinners such as, “What was the best thing that happened to you today?
 The worst thing?”
-But then I got the idea that our family dinner conversation might also be a good time to discuss something even more meaningful, like character traits.Keep Reading
+But then I got the idea that our family dinner conversation might also be a fabulous time to discuss something even more meaningful like character traits.Keep Reading

-So as pretty as you want your kitchen to be, first and foremost you need to think of it as a food shop.
+Whether you love to cook or do it out of duty, a well organized kitchen will make the task easier and faster and more pleasant for everyone.
+As pretty as you want your kitchen to be, first and foremost you need to think of it as a food shop.
 These tips will help you organize your kitchen like a pro.Keep Reading

 It was a record year on the blog with over 45 million page views in total – WOW!
 I love to see so many people taking an interest in kicking highly processed food to the curb.
-So, in case you’re wondering, the list below summarizes what recipes and posts our readers were most interested in this year.Keep Reading
+So, in case you’re wondering, the list below summarizes what readers were most interested in this year.Keep Reading

 As you hop from party to party this month I do think it’s nice to bring along a little something extra for the party host – entertaining is a lot of work after all!Keep Reading